as4529/pypoint/README.md

 # Motivation

 In this project, we explore efficient and flexible Bayesian inference for point process models using probabilistic programming.
 Our original interest was in modeling a publicly available dataset from the Federal Election Commission, which contains information on donations from individuals to candidates for federal office.
-We wanted to model the spatiotemporal dynamics of donations to answer questions like these: given the past few months of donation data, where should candidate ${X}$ expect to get more donations than candidate ${Y}$ over the next month?
+We wanted to model the spatiotemporal dynamics of donations to answer questions like these: given the past few months of donation data, where should candidate $X$ expect to get more donations than candidate ${Y}$ over the next month?
 Where should she focus her resources?

 # Models and methods we're interested in